-With the choice to select data for visualisation comes responsibility.
+With the choice to select data comes responsibility.
 The analyst can choose to simplify a map based on restricting the minimum number of factors or links, for example selecting only links cited more than 10 times, or the 15 most commonly used factors.
 This is a good way to convey the 'big stories' from a study, but it could also hide some of the more granular complexity and some interesting but less commonly cited stories.
-Similarly maps can be filtered by selecting only a subgroup of respondents, by showing only the links forward from a specific driver, or only the links back from a specific outcome.
+Similarly, maps can be filtered by selecting only a subgroup of respondents, by showing only the links forward from a specific driver, or only the links back from a specific outcome.
 To ensure they are not misread all maps should state clearly what selections have been made and why.
-For example, a map that is generated only by selecting forward causal links from a known 'project' activities (such as Figure 3) conveys an impression that the project is more important relative to other causal drivers than a map that shows all factors.
-For this reason, we are also cautious about implementing such choices algorithmically.
-But as experience with causal mapping grows it may be possible to develop some general rules or a 'grammar' for good map construction.
+As experience with causal mapping grows it may be possible to develop some general rules or a 'grammar' for good map construction.